...

 end

 The explanation is simple.
 To prevent an infinite loop, Rails has a special Failsafe mechanism.
-When an Exception occurs in the Exception rescue execution, Rails immediately breaks the execution and enter in Failsafe mode.
+When an exception occurs in the exception rescue execution, Rails immediately breaks the execution and enters Failsafe mode.

 From the Rails log